kmcmahon4/cpuscheduler/cpu/README.md

 Welcome to my CPU Scheduling Simulation Program.
 Some brief things to note:

--TO USE MY PC AND RUN PROGRAM:
+-TO USE AND RUN PROGRAM:
--  -password: supernova
 -  -Open terminal (CLICK BUTTON IN BOTTOM RIGHT CORNER, TYPE IN TERMINAL IN SEARCH BAR)
 - cd ./Desktop/cpu
 - ./cpu_scheduler